Daszbin/OpeicoProgrammingLanguage/README.md

         isEqual Kind (a Kind b)
         ?{isEqual}@
     )
-License
-Opeico is released under the MIT License.

-Support and Contact
-For questions or assistance, open an issue in this repository.

 Join us on the journey to make programming more accessible and efficient with Opeico!